YuewenDai/MUSA-Practicum-Web/README.md

 2. Select machine type on purpose
 3. Make sure to monitor the running time for account
 4. Install special dependency for spatial R packages
     ```
+    sudo apt-get update
     sudo apt-get install gdal-bin libfontconfig1-dev libharfbuzz-dev libfribidi-dev libfreetype6-dev libpng-dev libtiff5-dev libjpeg-dev
     libudunits2-dev libgdal-dev
     sudo apt install cmake

     ```
+5. Understand the fold path of R and R studio for version control.
+Check the Rsession running status via SHH when you can not get access to the rstudio

+    ```
+    sudo rstudio-server status
+    ```

+6. Check the storage space for your machine: Some time you upload too many files to your machine and you might not be able to save the result of your prediction.
+You can add additional disk for storage but that will not speed up your calculation

+    ```r
+    $ lsblk
+    NAME   MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT
+    sda      8:0    0   10G  0 disk
+    └─sda1   8:1    0   10G  0 part /
+    sdb      8:16   0  100G  0 disk
+    └─sdb1   8:17   0  100G  0 part /mnt/newdisk
+    ```
+ 7. It is possible to immigrant your machine between project.
+Take use of the machine image.